 See Mount Isabel de Torres

-This mountain is located just southwest of Puerto Plata and hiking to the top is a favorite experience — you'll get gorgeous views of the whole city.
+This mountain is located just southwest of Puerto Plata and the views from the top are a major highlight in Puerto Plata — you'll get gorgeous views of the whole city and the coast the sits just beyond its streets.
 It comes highly recommended!
-If you're not in the mood to hike though, there's a cable car that will get you to the top real quick.

 At the top of the mountain, there's a smaller replica of the famous "Christ the Redeemer" statue in Rio de Janeiro, Brazil.
 The statue here sits on top of a dome which houses cutie souvenir shops inside.
 Fun!
-After the hike to the top you might want to enjoy lunch at a restaurant up there (or bring your own picnic).
+You might want to enjoy lunch at a restaurant up there (or bring your own picnic).